MicrosoftDocs/edge-developer/microsoft-edge/accessibility/design.md

 Many accessibility users rely on the keyboard to navigate and operate the UI by:

-*  Moving focus among elements by using the Tab key.
+*  Moving focus among elements by using the `Tab` key.

 *  Navigating in container elements such as lists, grids, and tree views by using the arrow keys.

-*  Activating functionality (invoking actions) by using the Enter or Space key.
+*  Invoking actions by pressing the `Enter` key or Spacebar.

 *  Using shortcut keys to efficiently access other app functionality.